 Prescott Creeks is also one of the organizations that have made life in Prescott better for over 30 years now… a group that is quietly and diligently protecting and restoring those natural waterways, educating us on the vital interrelationships between us and the creeks, and advocating to preserve the natural areas that make Prescott the cool, green haven it is for birds, wildlife, and humans alike.

 Today we are excited to talk with Prescott Creeks Executive Director Michael Byrd, former board president Karen O’Neill, and current board member Bruce McKeeman.

 Karen, a retired nursing instructor, is an avid birder, as you will hear.
-She got involved with Prescott Creeks in 2004, and served on the board for 10 years, 2 of those as president.
+She got involved with Prescott Creeks in 2004 and served on the board for 10 years, two of those as president.
 She’s been actively involved with the Prescott Audubon Society as well, working on numerous bird surveys.
 Karen continues to support Prescott Creeks as a donor and volunteer.

 Bruce spent his career working in a number of roles in the National Park Service.
-His education in biology, forestry & recreation management prepared him to work with natural and cultural resources throughout the U.S. and even in other countries like Georgia and Jordan.
-After retiring to Prescott, Bruce joined the Board to help protect & restore the Watson Woods Riparian Preserve and educate people on the necessity and value of our wild areas.
+His education in biology, forestry, and recreation management prepared him to work with natural and cultural resources throughout the U.S. and even in other countries like Georgia and Jordan.
+After retiring to Prescott, Bruce joined the Board to help protect and restore the Watson Woods Riparian Preserve and educate people on the necessity and value of our wild areas.